Recently Completed: Warren County – Route 624 (Happy Creek Road)

 Traffic alerts ►

 No traffic restrictions.
 Project was completed December 10, 2021.

 May 22, 2018, 4-6 p.m.

 522 Heritage Drive

 Front Royal, VA 22630

-The Route 624 (Happy Creek Road) project provides safety improvements from the Town of Front Royal Eastern Corporate limits to Route 645 (Manassas Run Road).
-Route 624 is a two-lane road with 10-foot wide travel lanes.
+The Route 624 (Happy Creek Road) project provided safety improvements from the Town of Front Royal Eastern Corporate limits to Route 645 (Manassas Run Road).
+Route 624 was a two-lane road with 10-foot wide travel lanes.
 Work includes widening the lanes to 11 feet, reducing fixed object hazards, increasing intersection capacity and improving drainage.

-On a portion of Route 624 is a wooded area with a curve, which currently limits drivers’ sight views.
-This area will be cleared and the curve reduced to improve visibility.
+On a portion of Route 624 was a wooded area with a curve, which limited drivers’ sight views.
+This area was cleared and the curve reduced to improve visibility.

 In the middle of the project is an at-grade crossing for the Norfolk Southern Railroad.
 Trains at this crossing serve the Virginia Inland port which is located north of Front Royal.
-Route 624 has a curve at the crossing, which will be reduced with a slight roadway realignment.
-Reflective signs and chevrons will be posted to help drivers see the road particularly during night and low light conditions.
+Route 624 had a curve at the crossing, which was reduced with a slight roadway realignment.
+Reflective signs and chevrons have been posted to help drivers see the road particularly during night and low light conditions.

-This project will improve safety on Route 624 by reducing fixed object hazards, increasing intersection capacity and improving drainage.
+This project improved safety on Route 624 by reducing fixed object hazards, increasing intersection capacity and improving drainage.